Parent and Family Engagement Policy and Compact

-- Support two-way communication between families and staff through the assistance of a parent liaison for Open House/Back to School Event, parent-teacher conferences, and parent resource workshops.
+- Support two-way communication between families and staff through the assistance of a parent liaison for Open House/Back to School Events, parent-teacher conferences, and parent resource workshops.

-- Expand access for family participation in informational meetings and learning sessions through PTA meetings and parent resource workshops.
+- Expand access for family participation in informational meetings and learning sessions through PTA meetings, PTA Events, and parent resource workshops.

 School staff, parents/caregivers, and students must work together to ensure student success.

 The staff will:

 Provide a high-quality curriculum and instruction that enables students to meet challenging academic standards through the following actions:

 - Teach all students according to the state’s challenging standards, using an approved curriculum

 - Provide ongoing professional development and support to all teachers to ensure effective instructional practices are used in all classrooms.